 Atami used to be a very popular holidays destination for Tokyo people in the 80’s and 90’s.
 Less trendy nowadays, the city still has a special atmosphere and a beach right in the middle of the town.

 Is it the most beautiful beach in Honshu ?
-This long white sand bay with the different shades of blues sea is definitely impressive.
+This long white sand bay with different shades of blue sea is definitely impressive.
 Hugely popular, it becomes a bit too crowded in the summer but still unmissable if you are in Izu area.

 The beautiful beach surrounded by cliffs and caves is one of the top destinations if you want to have a swim in Izu.
 Popular with surfers, it is a bit less crowed than Shirahama and atmosphere is more family friendly.

 At the extreme north of Izu, if you want to contemplate Mount Fuji while swimming this one is for you.
-With its crystal clear water, it is very famous spot for diving or snorkelling as you will quickly realise.
+With its crystal clear water, it’s a very famous spot for diving or snorkelling … as you will quickly realise.